sstaub/eOS/examples/#lighthack_ETH/lib/eOS/README.md

 ### **Submaster**
 This class allows you to control a submaster with a hardware (slide) potentiometer as a fader.

-The fader is a linear 10kOhm, from Bourns or ALPS and can be 45/60/100mm long Put 10nF ceramic capitors between ground and fader levelers to prevent analog noise. **Additional Advices:**
+The fader is a linear 10kOhm, from Bourns or ALPS and can be 45/60/100mm long.
+Put a 10nF ceramic capitor between ground and fader leveler to prevent analog noise.

+**Additional Advices**

-**Arduino UNO, MEGA:**
+**Arduino UNO, MEGA**
-use IOREF instead +5V to the top (single pin) of the fader (100%) GND to the center button pin (2 pins, the outer pin is normaly for the leveler) of the fader (0%) **TEENSY:**
+use IOREF instead +5V to the top (single pin) of the fader (100%) GND to the center button pin (2 pins, the outer pin is normaly for the leveler) of the fader (0%)

+**TEENSY**
 +3.3V to the top (single pin) of the fader (100%) use ANALOG GND instead the normal GND to the center button pin (2 pins, the outer pin is normaly for the leveler) of the fader (0%)